-Visit a website you go to often (a search website such as Google or Bing will work).
-If you're able to connect to the site and perform a search, then your internet connection itself is likely not the problem.
+The first thing to do is check to make sure you have a working internet connection.
+You can do this by visiting a website such as Google or Bing.
+If you're able to connect to the site and perform a search, then your internet connection is likely not the problem.

 Incorrect Account Settings in Quicken

-Did you recently change your financial institution account password through their website?
-Has there been any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account?
-If you're unsure but cannot access your account, contact their customer support for assistance.
+Find out whether there was any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account.
+If you're unsure but cannot access your account, contact the bank's customer support for assistance.

 If you get a specific error message and code when attempting to access your financial institution to download and update transactions, check the error code on Quicken's website for a specific explanation of what may be happening.